 This surely meant “cats have bellybuttons”.
 A couple of hours had since passed and BB had fallen asleep in the bed near the radiator.
 Every Cat servant knows that sleepy warm cats are much more relaxed and pliable.
 I decided to throw caution to the wind and once again search for the elusive cat belly button.
 After 15 minutes of searching, I had finally found evidence that cats do have bellybuttons!
 It looks nothing like our belly button.
 It resembled a small white dot which was located on the abdomen.

 So in the unlikely event that somebody asks you “Do cats have bellybuttons?”
 You can answer “Yes of course they do Siliconhell told me!”

-Now before you rush off to check your cat, or indeed dog.
+Now before you rush off to check your cats belly button or indeed dog.
 Please take a moment to share this article with your friends and family.
 Doing so would help us pay the Siliconhell hosting fees.